 Safari has added a CAT scan machine to our arsenal of tools to fully evaluate each patient’s individual case.
 CAT stands for Computer Axial Tomography.
 CT is the more current abbreviation meaning Computed Tomography.
 Few diagnostic modalities can rival the advancements of CT technology over the past 25 years.

 Early CT scans would rotate around the patient, creating multiple angles of view that were digitally sewn together to form a slice – think of a loaf of bread that is sliced and you are then able to see the cut surface.
-Today’s CT scans, however, use multiple simultaneous detectors, making the slice more of a spiral – think of a spiral cut ham instead of individual slices.
+Today’s CT scans for pet animals, however, use multiple simultaneous detectors, making the slice more of a spiral – think of a spiral cut ham instead of individual slices.

 This spiral effect creates three dimensional cubes of visual data that can be examined from any direction.
 This means we are now able to see CT images from any angle, like turning a Rubik’s cube from the red side to the green side and then over to the yellow side and seeing every angle in between.